dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 💡 `SEC("raw_tp/xx")` and `SEC("raw_tracepoint/xx")` are equivalent, and you can use either one according to personal preference.
 ::

-Notice also that we are reading the arguments of the syscall from the CPU registers.
-The [System V ABI](https://gitlab.com/x86-psABIs/x86-64-ABI/-/jobs/artifacts/master/raw/x86-64-ABI/abi.pdf?job=build) specifies which arguments should be present in which CPU registers.
+Notice also that we are reading the syscall arguments from CPU registers.
+On x86-64, the [System V ABI](https://gitlab.com/x86-psABIs/x86-64-ABI/-/jobs/artifacts/master/raw/x86-64-ABI/abi.pdf?job=build) defines the first argument in `%rdi` (`regs->di`), the second in `%rsi`, and so on.

 ```c [trace.c]
 ...